 Best Alternatives to SmileDirectClub

 byte has the fastest treatment times in the industry, hands down, clocking in at a blazing 3 months (on average).
-On top of that, they guarantee that every case is designed and monitored by a licensed orthodontist, not a general dentist.
+On top of that, they have affordable prices and give each customer a personal byte advisor for customer support.
 They might not have retail locations yet, but they do have financing plans with no credit checks and a nighttime-only option.
 The cherry on top is their byte-for-life guarantee, which will send you new aligners if your teeth ever shift down the road.
 If you want to see your transformed smile ASAP, but don’t want to sacrifice quality in the process, byte is your best bet.

 Take a look at our in-depth byte review to learn more.